Chapter Development Fund Guidelines

 To support chapter initiatives focused on increasing membership recruitment and retention.

 Who may apply?

 All chapters may apply, with priority given to red chapters.
 Red chapters must also submit all paperwork necessary for yellow/green status.
 Yellow chapters may also be favored to receive the grant, if the potential exists to move to green status.
 To determine the health status of a chapter refer to the requirements of professional chapters.
 A chapter will not receive more than one grant per rolling calendar year or if a grant recipient has not submitted their after action review.
 The Chapter Development Fund is open to both professional and student chapters and is considered a grant, so repayment is not required.
 Funds must be requested prior to the event.

 Chapter president must complete the Grant Application Form (Word document) linked above.
 The application must contain information regarding contact information, current chapter membership size, treasury balance, primary goals of the proposal, market study, proposal plan/program description, date of event(s), total funds requested, and a description of what activities the chapter has used to increase membership.

 Total funds requested should not exceed $1,000 (USD) for professional chapters and $250 (USD) for student chapters.

-It is advised that the application be sent to the chapter’s RVP 21 days in advance of the submission deadline for feedback.
-The final submission must be received by the chapter's RVP and IIE HQ (email@example.com) in time for the deadline.
+The application should be sent to the IISE Membership Administrator of Chapters & Regions, Pam Patterson, email@example.com in time for the deadline.
 Quarterly deadlines are the last business day prior to Feb.
 1, May 1, Aug.
 1 and Nov.
 1.

 Who reviews the applications?